 About the Mental Health Commission of New South Wales

-The Mental Health Commission of NSW was established under the Mental Health Commission Act 2012 and came into operation on 1 July 2012.
+The Mental Health Commission of New South Wales was established under the Mental Health Commission Act 2012 and came into operation on 1 July 2012.
 The Commission is an independent statutory authority established with the purpose of monitoring, reviewing and improving the mental health system and the mental health and wellbeing of the people of NSW.
 In all its work the Commission aims to reflect the experience of people who live with mental illness, their families and carers.